-Here is a bit more help, some teaching videos and an update for 2021
+Here are some teaching videos and a very necessary update for today's (2021) browsers

 - Update 2021: the requirements have changed - see our guide on how to install the browser extension to view the animation